aeturrell/python4DS/markdown.md

                   columns=['a', 'b', 'c'])
 ```

 Note that there is syntax highlighting of data types and reserved keywords.
 The syntax highlighting supports a wide range of languages.
-Also note that the syntax is quite similar to what's used for code blocks that will be executed by **quarto** when using markdown for publishing automated reports (more on this below).
+Also note that the syntax is quite similar to what's used for code blocks that will be executed by **Quarto** when using markdown for publishing automated reports (more on this below).

 Display maths is rendered by double dollar signs, like so: